 The first attempts to found a colony in North America were made by gentlemen adventurers.
 Success came only when a group of men joined together and pooled their resources to found a colony.
 The Virginia Company was founded in 1606.
 They sent two expeditions to North America.
 Raleigh Gilbert (Sir Humphrey Gilbert's son) led one of them.
 They landed in Maine but soon gave up.
 They returned to England in 1609.
 The second expedition founded Jamestown on 14 May 1607.

 More settlers arrived in 1609.
 However, the shortage of food, disease, and conflict with the natives caused many deaths among the colonists.
 In 1610 the survivors were on the verge of leaving.
 They were dissuaded from doing so only when more ships from England arrived.
 In 1611 Sir Thomas Dale became the Governor of the colony.
 He introduced strict discipline with a code of laws called 'Laws, Divine, Moral and Martial'.
 Penalties for disobedience were severe.

 In 1612 a man named John Rolfe began growing tobacco.
 In 1614 the first Virginian tobacco was sold in England.
 Exports of tobacco soon became the mainstay of the Virginian economy.

 In 1624 the Virginia Company was dissolved and the Crown took over the colony.
 By 1660 the population of Virginia was 27,000.
 By 1710 it had risen to 78,000.
 However, in 1699 the seat of government of Virginia was moved from Jamestown to Middle Plantation (Williamsburg).
-Afterwards, Jamestown went into decline.
+Afterward, Jamestown went into decline.

 The Pilgrim Fathers and New England